-From the date of our initial public offering, our Board has had had three (3) separately designated standing committees to assist with the discharge of its responsibilities.
+From the date of our initial public offering, our Board has had three (3) separately designated standing committees to assist with the discharge of its responsibilities.
 These committees include the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
 Our Board also may establish such other committees as it deems appropriate, in accordance with applicable law and regulations and our corporate governance documents.
 Each of these committees operates under a charter that was approved by our Board.
 The charters of each of the Audit Committee, Compensation Committee and Nominating and Governance Committee is available on our website at www.volcon.com under "Investors-Governance Documents."

 The names of the current members (chairs specifically noted) and highlights of some of the key oversight responsibilities of the Board committees are set forth below.

-Prior to March 1, 2022, Mr. Foster served as the Chair of the Audit Committee.
-Effective March 1, 2022, Ms. Tjon was appointed Chair of the Audit Committee.
+Audit Committee